Anaesthesia

 2. Regional anaesthesia

 Regional anaesthesia is used to numb a larger part of your body.
 This anaesthetic is given as an injection around specific nerves.
 Regional anaesthesia allows you to stay awake.
-There are two types of regional anaesthesia:
+There are 2 types of regional anaesthesia:

 • peripheral nerve block which is often used for procedures on your hands, arms, feet, legs, or face.
 They are also useful for pain relief after your operation, as the area will stay numb for a few hours.